 - - Increase hours of travel on state permits; many counties follow state requirements.

 - - Have yearly meetings with state and county Engineers.

-- - Worked with the Minnesota Pollution Control Agency to not require the Asbestos in the part of the house that isnot being disturbed to remain in place.
-The Asbestos in the basement needs to be removed.
+- - Worked with the Minnesota Pollution Control Agency to not require the asbestos in the part of the house that is not being disturbed to remain in place.

 - - Work with LRT in Minneapolis to keep a few crossings open for Building Movers.